 Closest Tube: Queensway

-Grab an activity trail or a gallery backpack from the Families Desk in the Great Court and dive into one of London’s most fabulous museums.
+Grab an activity trail or a gallery backpack from the Families Desk in the Great Court and dive into one of London’s most famous museums.

 The British Museum was founded in 1753 and is the world’s oldest national public museum.
-It remains the UK’s most visited attraction welcoming some 6.5 million visitors annually!
+It remains the UK’s most visited attraction welcoming some 6.5 million visitors annually.
+Its many exhibition rooms display thousands of artefacts from Tang dynasty tomb figures and an Aztec serpent from Mexico in the 15th century to Egyptian mummies, Samurai armour and the Rosetta Stone.

-There are regular family events plus activities for under 5s including opportunities for creative play, making and exploring with an Alfred the Explorer backpack!
+There are also activities for under 5s, including opportunities for creative play, making and exploring with an Alfred the Explorer backpack.
+The British Museum also runs an excellent museum sleepover event.
+This is not free but might be an experience that you choose to budget for.

 Cost: Free, exhibitions require an additional ticket (paid).